DuoRune/osrsScripts/README.md

-# RSBots
+# osrsScripts
-A place for my bots
+A place for my osrs scripts, powered by [https://powerbot.org](powerbot)